FrankBuss/low-power-test/README.md

 ## Power Consumption Results

-For the ATtiny402, 185 nA sleep current was measured, and for the PIC10F202, 1.6 nA.
+For the ATtiny402, 185 nA sleep current was measured, and for the PIC10F202, 1.6 nA, but with the Fluke connected.

 ## Capacitor Discharge Measurement Method